 Product Similarities

 The six product proposals share much in common.
 The most notable commonalities are their technological neutrality, their expectation to be a part of a multi-use application, and their embrace of asymmetry in their response.
-The expectionat to be a part of a multi-use application implies each Load Shift product anticipates serving a variety of customer, distribution-level, or wholesale-level needs consistent with applicable requirements of each product.
+The expectation to be a part of a multi-use application implies that each Load Shift product anticipates serving a variety of customer, distribution-level, or wholesale-level needs consistent with applicable requirements of each product.
 No proposal suggests the customer response would serve only one grid need.

 Differences

-To gain insight about the key differences in the six proposals, the Working Group identified six differentiating factors: dispatch method, dispatch granularity (both locational and temporal), role of the investor owned utility, role of aggregators, targeted customer classes and regulatory readiness.
+To gain insight about the key differences in the six proposals, the LSWG identified six differentiating factors: dispatch method, dispatch granularity (both locational and temporal), role of the investor owned utility, role of aggregators, targeted customer classes and regulatory readiness.
 The following section walks through each of these differentiating factors, showing where each proposal stands relative to the others.

 To illustrate these differences, the relative position of each proposal has been mapped along a spectrum.
 The extremes of the proposals are identified at either end of the spectrum.
 For context, two alternative approaches to Load Shift, Time of Use rates and XSP, are also included.
 Each proposal is represented by a labeled, colored dot.
 Where a proposal’s position on the spectrum may depend on certain circumstances or range between positions, whiskers stem from the applicable dot to the alternate position.